faizan4devloper/band-landing-page/README.md

   useEffect(() => {
     const fetchData = async () => {
       try {
+        // Prepare your payload
+        const payload = {
+          claimId: "12345", // You can dynamically change this based on your requirement };

+        // Prepare custom headers (if needed)
+        const headers = {
+          "Content-Type": "application/json", // Adjust content type based on your needs "Authorization": "Bearer YOUR_API_TOKEN", // Use your token or authentication details "Custom-Header": "Header-Value", // Add other headers if necessary };

-        // Example API call, you need to replace it with the actual API endpoint const response = await axios.post("/api/verify-claim", {
+        // Example API call with payload and headers const response = await axios.post(
-          claimId: "12345", // Replace with the actual claim ID or use location.state });
+          "https://your-api-endpoint.com/verify-claim", // Replace with your actual endpoint payload,
+          { headers } // Pass headers as part of the request );

         // Parse the body response
         const responseBody = JSON.parse(response.data.verifyclaimactdata.body);